rocket-coverall/100075/README.md

 ```ruby
 key_manager.renew_key
 ```
-This will overwrite the existing key file with new key data.
+This will overwrite the existing key file.